-Enter the total sales from the provision of food and beverages (other than nonallocable receipts as defined earlier) from charge receipts that had a charged tip shown.
+Enter the total sales from the provision of food and beverages (other than nonallocable receipts, as defined earlier) from charge receipts that had a charged tip shown.
 Include credit card charges and other credit arrangements and charges to a hotel room unless your normal accounting practice consistently excludes charges to a hotel room.
-Don't include any state or local taxes in the amounts reported.
+Don't include any tips or any state or local taxes in the amounts reported.
+If you indicated that your establishment accepts credit cards, debit cards, or other charges but have no amounts to report on line 2, enter zero.